Viriconium: Works

 A 1988 omnibus entitled Viriconium omits the first two novels; it consists of the third novel, In Viriconium, and the full contents of the short story collection Viriconium Nights.
-The stories in this omnibus are in the same running order as in the 1985 first edition.
+The stories in this omnibus are in the same running order as in the 1985 revised edition.
 The omnibus has an introduction by Iain Banks.

-All four works of the sequence were published in the U.K in a single omnibus volume called Viriconium in 2000..
-The stories are arranged in a different sequence (presumably chronological) which see the Viriconium Nights stories in a different running order than in the 1985 first edition and the 1988 omnibus.
+All four works of the sequence were published in the U.K in a single omnibus volume called Viriconium in 2000.
+The stories are arranged in a different sequence (presumably chronological) which see the Viriconium Nights stories in a different running order than in the 1985 revised edition.
 An American edition of all four was published in 2005, with an introduction by Neil Gaiman.
 The novels are sequenced in publication order, but the short stories are in a different sequence.
 This edition was published in audio in late 2011 by Neil Gaiman Presents, read by Simon Vance.